The Spectrum of Hypermobility

-There are three types of Loeys-Dietz syndrome, which are distinguished by their signs and symptoms.
+There are five types of Loeys-Dietz syndrome, which are distinguished by their signs and symptoms.

 The signs and symptoms of all types of Loeys-Dietz syndrome can become apparent anytime from childhood into adulthood.
-The aorta problems associated with Loeys-Dietz syndrome can be fatal by mid to late adulthood.
+The aortic problems associated with Loeys-Dietz syndrome can be fatal by mid to late adulthood.

 This information was taken directly from The Marfan Foundation